nanoframework/Samples/README.md

 * [I2C](I2C) it's a sample project demoing the I2C API by connecting to a touchscreen controller and reacting to touch events.
 * [PWM](PWM) it's a sample solution to test outputting a PWM signal to drive an LED increasing and decreasing its light intensity periodically.
 * [RTC Sample](RTC) it's a sample solution for testing RTC related stuff.
-* [SerialCommunication sample](/SerialCommunication) it's a sample solution for testing sending/receiving data using an UART (COM port).
+* [SerialCommunication sample](/SerialCommunication) it's a sample solution for testing sending/receiving data using an UART (COM port)* [SPI](SPI) it's a sample project demoing the SPI API by connecting to a MEMS gyroscope and reading the acceleration output.
 * [System.Random](System.Random) it's a basic sample that shows how to use the various APIs to generate random numbers.
 * [Timer sample](/Timer) it's a sample solution for testing timers and their callbacks.
 * [ToString Test](ToStringTest) it's a sample solution for testing `ToString()` with integers, floats and doubles.